catid/longhair/README.md

 ## Fast Cauchy Reed-Solomon Erasure Codes in C

 Longhair is a simple, portable library for erasure codes.
 From given data it generates redundant data that can be used to recover the originals.
-It is extremely fast, perhaps the fastest software implementation available for erasure codes.
+It is extremely fast, though not as fast as the [CM256 library](https://github.com/catid/cm256).

 The original data should be split up into equally-sized chunks.
 If one of these chunks is erased, the redundant data can fill in the gap through decoding.